What does a Second Grade Teacher do?

 - Bachelor's degree in Education or a related field.

-- Strong understanding of second-grade curriculum and educational best practices.
+- Strong knowledge of the second-grade curriculum and educational standards.

 - Excellent communication and interpersonal skills.